 My USMLE Step score was right at the cutoff for the most competitive anesthesia residencies.

-My grades were above average, but did not meet the cutoff for AOA (prestigious medical honor society that some programs use to screen and rank applicants).
+My grades were above average, but did not meet the cutoff for AOA (medical honor society that some programs use to screen and rank applicants).

 I had some research experience but no major publications.

-I do not have any physicians in my family, so whatever advice I received was from faculty mentors.
+I do not have any physicians in my family, so all advice was from faculty mentors.

-I diligently worked on my personal statement draft for two months.
-Once I was satisfied, I sent a copy to the chairman of anesthesia at my medical school and scheduled a meeting to solicit feedback.
-In his South African accent, he said, “I’ve seen this same boring essay a thousand times and couldn’t make it past your first paragraph.
-If you want people to read your personal statement, you have to make it personal.”
+After working on my personal statement draft for two months, I shared a copy with my chairman of anesthesia.
+He said, “I’ve seen this same boring essay a thousand times and couldn’t make it past your first paragraph.
+You have to make it personal.”

-After ERAS opened, the anesthesia interview invitations started to come, including from Stanford, all three Harvard programs, UCSF, UCLA, Yale, Columbia, Duke, UPenn, University of Washington, Dartmouth, OHSU, Emory, NYU, Mount Sinai, and Johns Hopkins.
+After ERAS opened, interview invitations arrived from Stanford, all three Harvard programs, UCSF, UCLA, Yale, Columbia, Duke, UPenn, University of Washington, Dartmouth, OHSU, Emory, NYU, Mount Sinai, and Johns Hopkins.

 “Tell me about yourself.”